agoda-com/pact-provider-states-setup/README.md

 - Handling complex state requirements through GraphQL mutations

 ## Contributing
 Got ideas?
 Found a bug?
 Want to add support for more operations?
 We love contributions!
-Check out our [Contributing Guide](CONTRIBUTING.md) to get started.
+Feel free to send us your pull requests.
 Because making Pact testing better is a team sport! 🏆

 ## And Finally...
 Remember, good provider states are like good pizza toppings - they need to be just right for everything to work perfectly.
 With pact-provider-states-setup, you'll never have to worry about getting those toppings wrong again!